Easter in Poland: tones of food, egg tapping game, Polish Water Fight Day

 wet Monday Easter tradition

-You may notice in Polish stores before Easter small bags with cress seeds.
-It’s a fast-growing (kids will love to observe growing – you can notice it even the next day!), edible, very healthy herb.
+You may notice small bags with cress seeds in Polish stores before Easter.
+It’s a fast-growing (kids will love to observe it growing – you can notice it even the next day!), edible, and very healthy herb.
 It’s a tradition in Poland to grow cress for Easter – not only to eat it but also for decorative purposes.
-You can grow cress indoors in a shallow container, plastic food tray, or just a plate.
+You can grow cress indoors in a shallow container, plastic food tray, or plate.
 Line it with a wet kitchen towel, sprinkle seeds, and water a bit every day.
 Cut leaves with scissors.

 cress Easter traditions